cmsplt/PLTOffline/VdMStudies/README.md

 1. TrackParamsFillNo.root:::./TrackParams Slink_File Gaincal_File TransAlignment_File
 2. dipFillNo.txt::: Go to the page `ConditionBrowser/CMS_BEAM_COND/CMS_BRIL_LUMINOSITY/PLTZERO_INSTLUMI/` and make a plot.
 Click on text and save the resulting text file, remove the header lines and save as `dipFillNo.txt`.

  Before anything, you will need to change the pointer to the root file at ` TFile *f =... ` @ trackClass.h.
 You will also need to know the Epoch time from the start day of the Fill that you are inspecting.
 For example, Fill 5013 is from 2016-06-11.
 The 0th hour, 0th minute, 0th sec Epoch timestamp turns out to be 465603200 for that day.
 Change the timeOffset on trackClass.C to that value.
-We also know the number of colliding bunches in this fill is 2048.
+We also know that the number of colliding bunches in this fill 5013 is 2048.

 Example usage